klux21/callback_printf/README.txt

 systems can be be very annoying.
 All the required workarounds and adjustments cost the programmers a lot of time.
 Who wants to mess around with different prefixes or format strings on every new platform?
-OK - there are a plenty of other sprintf implementations already but many of them don't really care the performance and the portability, or lack floating point and especially long double support, they don't convert Unicode strings to UTF-8 and don't care much about the conformance to the C standard formats or the printf parameter validation features of the gcc which are a great thing for preventing unexpected crashes within printf like function.
-This implementation also ignores the locale settings to prevent any kind of random output variations that depends on the environment setting.
+OK - there are a plenty of other sprintf implementations but many of them don't really care the performance and the portability or lack floating point and especially long double support and they don't convert Unicode strings to UTF-8 if dealing with wide characters and don't care much about the conformance to the C standard formats.
+This implementation also ignores the locale settings to prevent any kind of random output variations that depends on the environment settings.
-You don't want any internal locks, unnecessary allocations or strange implementations which may slow down your code even if every microsecond counts. callback_printf uses only the stack of the calling thread and neither locks nor allocations.
+You also don't want any internal locks, unnecessary allocations or strange implementations which may slow down your code where every microsecond counts. callback_printf uses only the stack of the calling thread and neither locks nor allocations.
 It allows you to debug and fix problems very easily if something doesn't work as expected.